revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 <details><summary> <b>Explanation</b> </summary>

 The lambda keyword creates an anonymous function.
-The x is a parameter, that is passed to the lambda function.
-The parameter is followed by a colon character.
-The code next to the colon is the expression that is executed, when the lambda function is called.
-The lambda function is assigned to the z variable.
+The x is a parameter that is passed to the lambda function and the parameter is followed by a colon character.
+The code next to the colon is the expression that is executed when the lambda function is called and, the lambda function is assigned to the z variable.
 The lambda function is executed.
 The number 7 is passed to the anonymous function and it returns 117649 as the result.
-Note that z is not a name for this function.
-It is only a variable to which the anonymous function was assigned.
+Note that z is not a name for this function and it is only a variable to which the anonymous function was assigned.
   </details>
   </details>

-11.What is map and filter in Python?
+11.What is a map and a filter in Python?

 <details><summary> <b>Show Answer</b> </summary>

-1.The map function takes each item in a given iterable and and includes all of them in a new lazy iterable, transforming each item along the way.
+1.The map function takes each item in the given iterable and includes all of them in a new lazy iterable, transforming each item along the way.

-2.The filter function doesn't transform the items, but it's selectively picks out which items it should include in the new lazy iterable.
+2.The filter function doesn't transform the items, but it selectively chooses the items to be included in the new lazy iterable.

 **Syntax of map() function**:

      map(function,sequence)

 where,
-- function – function argument responsible for applied on each element of the sequence
+- function – function argument responsible to be applied on each element of the sequence
 - sequence – Sequence argument can be anything like list, tuple, string

 **Syntax of filter() function**: